 Is Sky News Biased?

-Whether Sky News tends to lean one way or the other is usually a matter of personal opinion rather than discernible fact.
+Whether Sky News leans one way or the other is a matter of personal opinion rather than discernible fact.
 They do not openly lean towards the left or right, as some news agencies such as Fox News in the United States tend to.

 Sky News operates under Ofcom broadcasting regulations like all other broadcasting organizations in the United Kingdom.
-This means they are required, by law, to be impartial and unbiased with their coverage even when covering sensitive issues that tend to have an obvious right and wrong.
+This means they are required by law to be impartial and unbiased with their coverage.
+This is even the case when covering sensitive issues that tend to have an obvious right and wrong.

 Behind the Scene Influences

 The problem with a corporate-owned news source is that there will always be influences from the person, or persons, who own the news source filtering through into what’s being published or broadcasted.

 Sky News is owned by the Sky Group, a division of Comcast.
 It was founded by Rupert Murdoch, who has interests in a plethora of other media outlets such as Fox News.